Spectral gaps and error estimates for infinite-dimensional Metropolis-Hastings with non-Gaussian priors: Convergence theory for RCAR

 \section{Convergence theory for RCAR}

-In this section we gather our main convergence results leading to a detailed version of Theorem~\ref{thm:L2-spectral-gap}.
-We gather our main assumptions on the potential $\Psi$ and the kernel $\mcl K_\beta$ under Assumptions~\ref{assumptions-on-Phi} and \ref{assumptions-on-K-beta}.
-A Lyapunov function for RCAR is derived in Subsection~\ref{sec:lyapunov-functions} while existence of a spectral gap with respect to an appropriate semimetric is proven in Subsection~\ref{sec:spec-gap-localy-Lip}.
-Existence of a unique invariant measure through the Feller property is then discussed in Subsection~\ref{app:proof-P-has-unique-inv-measure}.
-Here we present our detailed results as a collection of propositions and lemmata and postpone the detailed proofs to Appendix~\ref{sec:proofs-not-included}.
-This is done in the interest of brevity, and to maintain a focus on applications in the main text.
-However, we provide sketches of most of the proofs that point out interesting features of the arguments, and especially the ways in which the proofs differ from those in \cite{hairer2014spectral}.
+In this section we gather our main theoretical results pertaining to the convergence properties of RCAR-MH kernels as in Definition~\ref{def:kernel-P}, constituting a detailed version of Main Result~\ref{mainresult:spectral-gap}.
+We gather our main assumptions on the potential $\Psi$ and the kernel $\K$ in Subsection~\ref{sec:assumpt-convergence-theory}, using Example~\ref{SSL-example} throughout to give context to our assumptions.
+We then outline Theorems~\ref{thm:lyapunov-function-for-RCAR}, \ref{thm:spectral-gap-locally-Lip} and \ref{thm:existence-uniqueness-of-invariant-measure} which, in turn, identify a Lyapunov function for $\P$, show that $\P$ is contracting for an appropriate semimetric, and that $\P$ has a unique invariant measure.
+We postpone the proofs of these theorems to Appendix~\ref{sec:proofs-not-included} and only summarize the important details and implications of our results.